Singapore ruling party in decisive win as voters shun risk

 The PAP was forced to shift slightly to the left after its poor showing in 2011 to address an emboldened opposition’s calls for a better deal for middle- and lower-class voters.

-The government launched a multi-billion-dollar healthcare insurance program for the elderly, introduced cooling measures for the property market and curbed the flow of foreign workers.
+The government launched a multi-billion-dollar healthcare insurance programme for the elderly, introduced cooling measures for the property market and curbed the flow of foreign workers.

 The convincing victory on Friday could lead to a government reassessment of such policies.